wolfSSL/wolfssl-examples/cra-kit/SRCS-FILE-HOWTO.md

 only the paths in your file.
 Omit it to merge your list with the kit's built-in 9-file demo list (keeps the `wolfssl:sbom:demo=true` watermark).

+Manual extraction is now optional for most build systems.
+Set the right environment variable for your build system and the kit script extracts the source list automatically — no `CRA_SBOM_SRCS_FILE` needed.
+See the relevant section below for the variable to set and any tool requirements.

 ---

 ## Custom Makefile